Valentines Day – Love and Babies

 Head to the bookstore – It could be fun to browse a bookstore together and pick out a few good reads for one another.

-Go to the Cinema – If you can take a weekday off work, then how about a visit to the cinema to a parent and baby performance.
-We recommend:- 50 shades of Grey in Stratford-up-Avon, Warwickshire or LaLa Land in Birmingham,
+Go to the Cinema – If you can take a weekday off work this week, then how about a visit to the cinema to a parent and baby performance – Please note: avoid next week as it’s half term!!

 Don’t talk about the baby!

 If you only accomplish one thing while you are on your date night, it should be to not talk about the baby.